Rochester, NY private-pay medical transportation

 Can I request wheelchair transportation for a parent or family member in Rochester?

 Yes.
-A caregiver can submit the ride request as long as the mobility, timing, and contact details are accurate.
+A caregiver can submit the ride request if the mobility, timing, and contact details are accurate.